mutluhtc/vegetarianfoodfinder/README.md

 ### Outcome
 This approach provided a **balanced and reliable measure of model performance**, confirming that the classifier maintained consistent accuracy across both curated and real-world datasets.

-## 🧠 Model Training and Evaluation
+## 3. Model Training and Evaluation

 ### Overview
 Model training was conducted in two phases:
-1. **Baseline Model Development** — classical machine learning approaches
+Phase 1. **Baseline Model Development** — classical machine learning approaches
-2. **LLM Fine-Tuning** — transformer-based model optimization for contextual understanding
+Phase 2. **LLM Fine-Tuning** — transformer-based model optimization for contextual understanding

 All models were evaluated using the 5-fold cross-validation pipeline described earlier.